Overview and Description

 Formal guidelines for using the assessment/treatment procedures(s)

 As elucidated, treatment is innately interwoven with diagnosis and based on a thorough osteopathic neuromusculoskeletal exam.
-Sequencing within a treatment and over multiple treatment sessions is important for addressing all physiologically intertwined components of a lesion.
+Sequencing within a treatment and over multiple treatment sessions is essential for addressing all physiologically intertwined components of a lesion.

 Translation into practice